This position is only open to Colorado state residents.

 Required to operate CDOT vehicles

-A bachelor’s degree from an accredited college or university in: Accounting, Business Administration, Communications, English, Finance, Geography, History, Planning, Public Administration, Sociology, or a similar relevant degree.
+A bachelor’s degree from an accredited college or university in: Accounting, Business Administration, Communications, Engineering, English, Environmental Sciences, Finance, Geography, History, Planning, Public Administration, Sociology, or a similar relevant degree.

-AND at least two years of full-time professional work experience in urban, city, regional, rural, transportation, and/or transit planning.
+AND at least four (4) years of full-time professional work experience in urban, city, regional, rural, transportation, transit planning, and/or NEPA management process.

 Additional work experience that provided the same kind, amount and level of knowledge acquired in the required education, may substitute on a year-for-year basis for the required bachelor’s degree but not for the specific experience.